yfkuo/cse15l-lab-reports5/README.md

 ### 1.The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
   - Student: Hi TA,
-    I ran my program, but a failure-inducing ouput showed up and said `expected:<[a, apple]> but was:<[apple, a]>`.
-    Based on the output message says `at ListExamplesTests.testFilter(ListExamplesTests.java:15)`, I am guessing that the symptom must be somehow triggered by line 15 of the `ListExamplesTests.testFilter` function in `ListExamplesTests.java`.
+    I ran my program, but a failure-inducing ouput showed up and said `expected:<[a, b, apple, avocado, b, app]> but was:<[app, b, avocado, apple, b, a]>`.
+Based on the output message says `at ListExamplesTests.testFilter(ListExamplesTests.java:22)`, I am guessing that the symptom must be somehow triggered by line 22 of the `ListExamplesTests.testFilter` function in `ListExamplesTests.java`.
 I want to start with checking which part of the code trigger this symptom.
 Is there a step by step way to trace what stores in each variable without having to use `System.out.prinln(some_variable)` to check each variable?
 Thank you!

   - Here is the screenshot for the symptom output after executing the bash script `bash test.sh`:
     -  ![Image](test_trigger.png)